 The Saga (sawmill) was also built down at Dammen.
 The water running off the lake was used in both the saw and grinding mills.
 It’s still possible to see the remains of these two buildings at the edge of the Landås river, as it heads down to Randsfjorden, Norway’s fourth largest lake (and not a fjord at all).

 Moving up from the lake along the main road, you can easily spot the oldest building in Landåsbygda called Brenden Store, which was built in 1730.
 It still stands in all its glory, but today is uninhabited and starting to feel the effects of many long winters.

-Further up the main road is the Landåsbygda chapel, and former local supermarket and post office, which used to be the social heart of Landåsbygda.
+Further up the main road is the Landåsbygda chapel, and former local supermarket and post office, which used to form the social heart of Landåsbygda.
 The chapel offers services several times a year celebrating Easter, Yule and Norway’s national day.

 Several farms surround the former local supermarket, such as the historic Villa Granne, where the original Landåsbygda post office and store (1916) used to operate.

 On the way out of Landåsbygda heading towards Gjøvik, you’ll find the sign to Kronviksætra farm.
 Originally an alpine hut where two Sami lived, today it offers farmstay accommodation, with several Viking graves near the old sheep barn.
 One of Kronviksætra’s neighbours practises traditional non-motorised farming, and you can often see him preparing fields and harvesting hay with his horses.

 Across the road from Kronviksætra is a bird biotope called Ospeskogen (aspen forest).
 The forest is a natural wildlife sanctuary for woodpeckers and almost half of the 35 different cave breeder birds native to Norway.
 More Viking burial mounds and graves are found above Ospeskogen.